prog2-unimi/build-automation-example/README.md

 > [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html)
 > and is provided by
 > [Spotless](https://github.com/diffplug/spotless/tree/master/plugin-gradle),
-> A basic introduction of such tools is provided during
+> A basic introduction of such tools is presented during
 > the class, any further detail is beside the scope of this repository (and the
 > course itself).
 >